RainingSea/cese/project/website/RecipeHub/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The RecipeHub web application will be implemented using HTML for the frontend and Python for the backend.
-The frontend will consist of various HTML pages that allow users to interact with the application.
-The backend will handle user authentication, recipe submission, and data storage.
-The interaction between the user interface and backend logic will be facilitated through form submissions and file manipulations in Python, ensuring a seamless user experience.",
+"Implementation approach": "The RecipeHub application will be developed using Python for the back end and HTML for the front end.
+User interactions will be handled through form submissions and button clicks, with data flowing from the user interface to the back end for processing and storage.
+The application will utilize local text files for data storage, ensuring a lightweight and efficient system.",

-"UI design": "The user interface will consist of the following pages: \n1. **Login Page**: Contains fields for username and password, and a 'Register' button to navigate to the Registration Page.\n2. **Registration Page**: Contains fields for username and password, and a 'Submit' button to register the user.\n3. **Home Page**: Displays a welcome message and buttons to navigate to Recipe Submission, Recipe Browsing, and User Profile Pages.\n4. **Recipe Submission Page**: Contains fields for recipe title, ingredients, and instructions, along with a 'Submit' button to add the recipe and a message area for success/error feedback.\n5. **Recipe Browsing Page**: Contains a search bar for keywords, a list of recipes, and links to view details of each recipe.\n6. **User Profile Page**: Displays user information and a list of submitted recipes, with an option to delete the account.\n7. **Recipe Details Page**: Shows full details of a selected recipe and a 'Back to Home' button.",
+"UI design": "The application will consist of the following key UI components:\n1.
+Login Page: Username and password input fields, a Login button, and a Register button.\n2.
+Registration Page: Username and password input fields, a Register button, and a Back to Login button.\n3.
+Home Page: Welcome message, buttons to navigate to Recipe Submission, Recipe Browsing, and User Profile Pages.\n4.
+Recipe Submission Page: Input fields for title, ingredients, and instructions, a Submit button, and a message area for success/error messages.\n5.
+Recipe Browsing Page: Search input field, a list of recipes with links to view details, and a Back to Home button.\n6.
+User Profile Page: Display of user information and submitted recipes, a Delete Account button, and a Back to Home button.\n7.
+Recipe Details Page: Display of full recipe details, including ingredients and instructions, and a Back to Home button.",

-"Data Storage": "Data will be stored in local text files.
-The following files will be used: \n1. `users.txt` - stores user credentials (username and password).\n2. `recipes.txt` - stores submitted recipes in the format: 'title|ingredients|instructions'.
-Each recipe will be stored on a new line.
-This structured data storage will facilitate easy data retrieval and management through simple file manipulations in Python.",
+"Data Storage": "Data will be stored in local text files, with different types of data organized into separate files.
+For example, user data will be stored in 'users.txt' and recipes in 'recipes.txt'.
+This structured storage will facilitate easy data retrieval and management through simple file manipulations in Python, ensuring the application remains light and efficient without the need for a SQL database.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/recipe_submission.html", "templates/recipe_browsing.html", "templates/user_profile.html", "templates/recipe_details.html", "users.txt", "recipes.txt"],